Juno (Overwatch): Promotion and reception

 Blizzard teased Juno at BlizzCon 2023, then codenamed "Space Ranger", and described her as a mobile hero focused on vertical movement.
-Her character was further teased with various map changes at the start of Overwatch 2s Season 11.
+Her character was further teased with various map changes at the start of the game's eleventh season.
 She was revealed midway through the season with an open weekend playtest in July 2024, before being fully added to the game the following month.
+In a collaboration with Disc City Entertainment Co., select cafes in Japan served dishes inspired by the character and others in the Overwatch cast.
+In 2026, cards featuring Juno were included in Chinese Burger King meals as part of a cross-promotion between the company and Loverwatch.

 Juno was well received upon debut.
 Dashiell Wood of TechRadar called her the most adorable character they had introduced into the game at that point, praising her gameplay but also her design aesthetic.
 In particular he emphasized how her spacesuit not only illustrated her origins but helped her stand out among the cast, down to the glow of her space helmet looking like a bubble from a distance.
-Meanwhile, during the character's playtest debut, Overwatch 2 experienced server issues and downtime, which Dot Esportss Scott Duwe attributed to Juno's popularity as a larger number of players wanted to try the character than Blizzard had anticipated.
+Meanwhile, during the character's playtest debut, Overwatch experienced server issues and downtime, which Dot Esportss Scott Duwe attributed to Juno's popularity as a larger number of players wanted to try the character than Blizzard had anticipated.
 Her popularity persisted in the months after her release, where she remained the most-selected character by players even after Blizzard adjusted her gameplay to do less damage.

 Robin Bea of Inverse observed that while she was immediately popular, some strong criticisms were voiced in regards to concerns in her gameplay being overpowered, but also in terms of her character design.
 In particular, Juno's "light skin, enormous eyes, and a round nose" were called out as a recurring example of whitewashing by Blizzard's design team that was observed in much of the game's East Asian cast.
 In addition, her design was accused of being too similar to other female characters in the game, and concerns were also raised that it leaned too heavily towards a sexualized design, particularly emphasized by her skin-tight space suit.